Joe Clark

 Clark lost the leadership of the party to Brian Mulroney in 1983.
-He returned to prominence in Mulroney's cabinet as Secretary of State for External Affairs from 1984 to 1991 and as President of the Privy Council and Minister responsible for Constitutional Affairs from 1991 to 1993.
+He served in Mulroney's cabinet as Secretary of State for External Affairs from 1984 to 1991 and as President of the Privy Council and Minister responsible for Constitutional Affairs from 1991 to 1993.
 Clark did not stand for re-election in 1993.
 From 1993 to 1996, he served as Special Representative to the Secretary-General of the United Nations for Cyprus.
 Clark made a political comeback in 1998 to lead the Progressive Conservatives in their last general election before the party's eventual dissolution, serving his final term in Parliament from 2000 to 2004.
 After the Progressive Conservatives merged with the more right-wing Canadian Alliance in 2003 to form the modern-day Conservative Party of Canada, Clark sat as an independent Progressive Conservative.
 He criticized the merger as what he described as an "Alliance take-over", believing that the new party was drifting towards social conservatism.
 Clark today serves as a university professor and as president of his own consulting firm.